gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/_index.md

 You can navigate the schematic hierarchy using the _Navigate Schematic Hierarchy_ button as shown:

-{{% img src="kicad-navigate-schematic-hierarchy-button.png" width="500px" caption="The 'Navigate Schematic Hierarchy' button in KiCAD." %}}
+{{% img src="kicad-navigate-schematic-hierarchy-button.png" width="500px" caption="The 'Navigate Schematic Hierarchy' button in KiCad." %}}

 **Keyboard Shortcuts**